FDA/amia-2017-dataed-hackathon/_episodes/06-analysis-r.md

 ~~~
 {: .source}

 Similarly, we create a square matrix for the genes and store the similarity of every pair.
-We again define distance = 1 â€“ similarity for each pair of genes.
+We again define distance = 1 – similarity for each pair of genes.
 Note that `eweight` is used for weighting the indices of the gene-pair.

 ~~~
 g.sim.mat<-matrix(ncol=nrow(mat), nrow=nrow(mat))